 Machine Learning Algorithms that Make Sense

-in constrained and large-scale settings with applications in Advertising, Healthcare, Sustainability (Climate, Computing, Agricultural), Social Goods...
+in constrained and large-scale, societal applications in Advertising, Healthcare, Sustainability (Remote Sensing, Computing, Agricultural)...

 MAIL stands for practical Machine Learning and AI Lab, led by Dr. Khoa D Doan.